I. Introduction

 We follow local labor laws and practices, and due to the nature of our business and our employees, we believe modern slavery risks are low with respect to our hiring of employees and overall operations.
 StepStone provides training to employees across the firm on modern slavery and human trafficking.
 StepStone seeks to ensure that employees are trained to identify, and know how to report and escalate, potential exposures relating to internal operations, supply chains or investments.

 StepStone’s direct co-investments are primarily minority, non-controlling investments in operating companies alongside a lead sponsor who generally has voting control over the company.
-In addition to co-investments, StepStone directly invests in select privately held companies following an assessment of the company’s commitment to, among other things, ESG principles.
+In addition to co-investments, StepStone directly invests in select privately held companies following an assessment of, among other things, the company’s practises with respect to social considerations.
 While StepStone’s direct investments are primarily minority, non-controlling investments, StepStone occasionally appoints directors to serve on company boards.
 StepStone’s primary investments are investments in newly established private market funds which have not yet begun operation.
 Primary investments are made during an initial fundraising period in the form of capital commitments, which are then called down by the fund and utilized to finance investments in portfolio companies during a predefined period.
 We recognize the role we play in investing, or advising with respect to investments, in companies that are compliant with modern slavery and human trafficking legislation and regulations.

-StepStone includes specific questions regarding modern slavery and human trafficking in its due diligence questionnaires in respect of potential investments (both fund and asset specific) being evaluated, and each investment memo presented to the relevant investment committee must contain a section dedicated to addressing responsible investment.
-An investment may be vetoed by the investment committee based on ESG grounds.
-Post-investment, StepStone implements ongoing monitoring for responsible investment matters and seeks to be engaged on ESG matters where it has a board seat or limited partner advisory committee membership.
-We also seek engagement with investment managers to advocate for and support their ESG process improvements.
+StepStone includes specific questions regarding modern slavery and human trafficking in its due diligence questionnaires in respect of potential investments (both fund and asset specific) being evaluated, and each investment memo presented to the relevant investment committee must contain a section dedicated to addressing responsible investment considerations.
+An investment may be vetoed by the investment committee based on these grounds.
+Post-investment, StepStone implements ongoing monitoring for responsible investment matters and seeks to be engaged on responsible investment matters where it has a board seat or limited partner advisory committee membership.
+We also seek engagement with investment managers to advocate for and support their responsible investment process improvements.

 VIII.
 Effectiveness of Steps Being Taken